-The Dragonfly Gallery, which is owned by the Wayland Partnership, a not-for-profit Community Partnership, is a part of Wayland House and situated in Watton High Street.
-It is the home of the Tourist information Centre but its main function is as an art gallery – one of a very few public galleries in the area, where a wide range of exhibitions by local artists is mounted throughout the year.
+The Dragonfly Gallery and Visitor Centre is one of the many local attractions that make Wayland unique and distinctive.
+Owned and managed by the community charity the Wayland Partnership, a not-for-profit Community Partnership, is a part of Wayland House and situated in Watton High Street.
+It is the home of the Visitor Centre but its main function is as an art gallery – It is the only community owned gallery in the area and supports artists and craftspeople from across east Anglia, where a wide range of exhibitions are mounted throughout the year.
 Artists appreciate the gallery for its intimate and friendly atmosphere and its exceptional lighting.
 Mixed media collections, solo shows, photography, art textiles, quilts and ceramics have all been included and there is an exhibition in most months of the year.

 On three or four occasions each year the Wayland Partnership invites local artists to take part in a mixed media or specialist exhibition.
 These are always very popular and artists are selected, on the basis of the information provided in their applications, to create a varied and balanced exhibition.
 Media, style, subject, size and price are all taken into consideration and artists new to the gallery are included as well as those well known to us.
 A maximum of six items per artist will be accepted.